kings-moloch/kings-docs/docs/Membership.md

 Membership in Kings' Azit DAO is currently limited to accredited investors, as defined under U.S. law.
 The total number of members will be capped at a maximum of 99 members.

-Members have the opportunity to contribute Ether to Kings' Azit DAO by purchasing units representing an ownership in Kings' Azit DAO ("Kings Units").
+Members have the opportunity to contribute USDC to Kings' Azit DAO by purchasing units representing an ownership in Kings' Azit DAO ("Kings Units").
 The members reserve the right to create a Kings Token to represent Kings Units via a Member votes.

 Units are sold in blocks.
 Each block of Kings Units (or 10,000 units) is currently being sold for 10,000 USDC and provide a member with 0.2% of the voting rights in Kings' Azit DAO, along with 0.2% pro rata rights to any proceeds from investments.
 The per unit number to buy units into Kings' Azit DAO will increase incrementally after every investment Kings' Azit DAO makes.